 Role of Comparative Negligence

-This legal principle makes it essential for victims to present compelling evidence demonstrating the other party’s liability.
-This may include accident scene photos, surveillance footage, police reports, and statements from eyewitnesses or accident reconstruction experts.
+This legal principle makes it essential for victims to present compelling evidence demonstrating the other party’s liability, including accident scene photos, surveillance footage, police reports, and statements from eyewitnesses or accident reconstruction experts.
 Even minor errors, such as speeding or failing to use a turn signal, could result in reduced compensation if they contributed to the collision.

 In some cases, disputes over fault can significantly impact settlement negotiations.
 Insurance companies may argue that the victim bears greater responsibility for the accident to reduce payout amounts.
 Strong legal representation can counter these tactics, ensuring that victims receive a fair assessment of fault and just compensation for their injuries.